ceciliestadekristensen/nutriscan-web-application/README.md

 ## My Contributions

 ### UI & Design
 - Designed product pages
-- Focused on simplifying complex nutritional information
-- Created consistent layouts across the application
+- Creating consistent layouts across the application

 ### Frontend Development
-- Implemented core page structure using HTML, CSS, and JavaScript
+- Implementation of core page structure using HTML, CSS, and JavaScript
-- Built reusable UI components
-- Developed homepage carousel and navigation flow
+- Development of the homepage carousel and navigation flow

 ### Features
-- Implemented search bar UI
+- Implementation of the search functionality for predefined products
-- Built product browsing structure
+- Building the product browsing structure
-- Created navigation between product pages
+- Creating the navigation between product pages

 ---